PredixDev/predix-analytics-sample/postman/README.md

 * [Orchestration Execution](./Orchestration_Execution.json.postman_collection)
 * [Analytics Scheduler Service](./Scheduler_Service.json.postman_collection)

+If you have trouble importing Postman files using this method, you can try directly pasting the contents of the Postman files using the "Raw Text" tab within the Import window.

 ### Environment Variables
 Postman allows you to create "Environments" which can have a set of variables.
 That way, you can use the same Postman request for multiple environments.
 Variables are referenced using double curly bracket notation (ex: {{token}}) anywhere in the request (URL, params, header, body).